sandrina-p/workshop-js-testing/README.md

 ---

 Hi there!
-I'm [Sandrina Pereira](https://www.sandrina-p.net/) and I love refactoring code with the confidence of not breaking the app. <!-- copyreview please. make it short. make it sweet -->
+I'm [Sandrina Pereira](https://www.sandrina-p.net/) and I love refactoring code with the confidence of not breaking the app.

 These are the material resources for my **JS Testing Workshop**. <!-- TODO LINK -->